BrianLoveGa/flip/README.md

 flip the card game
 *****

-designed for screen width of 450 px or bigger
+Designed for screen width of 480 px or bigger.

 Making a game where you can flip one card at a time or both.